Nonprofit Wellness

 Investment (Train-the-Trainer)

-We suggest adding inclusive (online and in-person) small group activities to build your team culture, health, and camaraderie.
+We facilitate inclusive, small-group activities to build your team culture, health, and camaraderie.

 Investment (Train-the-Trainer)